 Editor: Eduardo Lara-Torre, MD

-Tuboovarian abscess (TOA) is a complication of Pelvic Inflammatory Disease (PID) in 15% of cases, and 33% of patients with PID requiring admission have a TOA.
+Tubo-ovarian abscess (TOA) occurs in 15% of cases of pelvic inflammatory disease (PID), and 33% of patients with PID requiring admission.
 PID and TOAs are polymicrobial infections of anaerobic and aerobic bacteria.
 While Neisseria gonorrhoeae and Chlamydia trachomatis are thought to facilitate the infection, they are rarely recovered from an abscess.
 The most commonly isolated organisms from TOAs are Escherichia coli and Bacteroides species.
+Organisms that make up the vaginal flora (e.g., anaerobes, Gardnerella vaginalis, Haemophilus influenzae, enteric Gram-negative rods, and Streptococcus agalactiae) may be associated with PID and TOA.
+In addition, cytomegalovirus, Mycoplasma hominis, Ureaplasm urealyticum, and Mycoplasma genitalium may also play a role in the pathogenesis.
 Mortality associated with TOA has decreased dramatically over the last 50 years.
-However, the morbidity associated with TOA remains significant with complications including infertility, ectopic pregnancy, chronic pelvic pain, pelvic thrombophlebitis, and ovarian vein thrombosis.
+However, the morbidity associated with TOA remains significant, with complications that including infertility, ectopic pregnancy, and chronic pelvic pain.

-Currently, broad spectrum antibiotics are generally considered the appropriate initial management for unruptured TOAs.
-The 2015 Center for Disease Control and Prevention Sexually Transmitted Diseases Treatment Guidelines recommend inpatient intravenous antibiotics for at least 24 hours with cefotetan or cefoxitin IV , plus doxycycline orally or IV.
+Broad spectrum antibiotics are the appropriate initial management for unruptured TOAs.
+The 2015 Center for Disease Control and Prevention Sexually Transmitted Diseases (CDC) Treatment Guidelines recommend inpatient intravenous antibiotics for at least 24 hours with cefotetan or cefoxitin, plus doxycycline administered orally when possible.
 Gentamicin and clindamycin are recommended for patients with penicillin allergies.
-Upon discontinuation of parenteral therapy, the CDC recommends that clindamycin or metronidazole be given with doxycycline for a total of 14 days.
-Oral therapy and hospital discharge are acceptable when the patient has had a favorable clinical response to therapy.
-If an IUD is present, it may be kept in place unless failure is demonstrated after 48-72 hours of initiation of treatment.
+Upon discontinuation of parenteral therapy, the CDC recommends a total of 14 days of clindamycin or metronidazole given with doxycycline.
+Oral therapy and hospital discharge are acceptable when the patient has had a favorable clinical response to therapy including resolution of fever for more than 24 hours and improvement of pain.
+If an IUD is present, it may be kept in place unless the patient has failed to improve after 48-72 hours of antibiotics.

 If the patient fails to respond to parenteral antibiotics in 48 to 72 hours, drainage or surgery should be considered.
-Treatment failure occurs in approximately 25% of cases.
-There is some evidence that the need for intervention is associated with TOA size.
-Several studies have shown that early drainage of all TOAs is safe, improves outcomes, and may be appropriate as primary therapy.
-Drainage may be accomplished by CT or ultrasound through the abdomen, vagina, rectum, or gluteus muscle.
-Transvaginal drainage of TOA combined with antibiotics has a success rate of 90-93%, avoiding surgery and major procedure-related complications.
-Early transvaginal drainage is associated with significantly shorter hospital stays and decreased morbidity.
+Treatment with antibiotics results in failure in approximately 25% of cases.
+Need for invasive intervention may be associated with TOA size.
+Drainage may be accomplished by CT or ultrasound guidance through the abdomen, vagina, rectum, or gluteus muscle.
+Transvaginal drainage of TOA combined with antibiotics has a success rate of 90-93%, and avoids surgery and major procedure-related complications that could lead to removal of reproductive organs.